yale-mgt-858-spring-2021/sql-joins-starter/05-total_units/README.md

+What is the quantity of items sold by product title?

+Write a query that returns the title of each product and the total quantity of sales for that product.

+To do this, JOIN the `purchase_items` table with the `products` table and return the relevant columns (call your columns product and units_sold, respectively).

-Please, find out how many units of each product have been sold.
-Get the title of each of them and the total number of sales.
-Note: you should bring data from two tables: `gift_store.products` and `gift_store.purchase_items`.
-You might find the following SQL constructs useful in your answer: `JOIN`, `ON`, `SUM`, `GROUP BY 1`.
+You might find the following SQL constructs useful in your
+answer: `JOIN`, `SUM`, and `GROUP BY`

 Your results should look something like this:
 ```